rafabs97/headpose_final/README.md

 ======================================================
 ![detections](https://github.com/rafabs97/headpose_final/blob/master/sample_detecions.png)

-Work by Rafael Berral-Soler, directed by Manuel J. Marin-Jimenez and Francisco J. Madrid-Cuevas.
+Work by Rafael Berral-Soler, directed by Manuel J. Marin-Jimenez, Francisco J. Madrid-Cuevas and Rafael Muñoz-Salinas.
-The pose estimator models developed on this project are based on the architectures on the following article:
+The pose estimator models developed on this project are compared with the architectures on the following article:

 ```
 M. Patacchiola y A. Cangelosi.
 Head pose estimation in the wild using convolutional neural networks and adaptive gradient methods.
 Pattern Recognition, 71, June 2017.